 Overnight shipping, while expensive and usually complex, has become a necessary feature from shipping carriers for customers that need orders as fast as possible.
-2019 will see an increase in overnight shipping rates, which should not come as a surprise to anyone, considering how much goes into overnight shipping.
+2021 sees an increase in overnight shipping rates, which should not come as a surprise to anyone, considering how much goes into overnight shipping.
 We’ve compared rates for overnight orders by carrier based on different weight classes and picked the best for each class and zone, charted below.

 Your choice of carrier is based on a complex mix of criteria including: